sidenia/sidenia/README.md

 ### Hi there 👋 Welcome! 👋

 🌱 I am a programming student, passionate about new techs.
-I'm currently working as Software Developer in a company and my expertise is in web-related technologies like React, Django, Django Rest Framework, Rest APi, SQL databases and others.
-I'm a front-end and UX/UI lover.
+I'm currently working as Software Developer in a company and my expertise is in web-related technologies like HTML, CSS, JS, React, Django, Django Rest Framework, Rest APi, SQL databases and others.
+I'm a front-end lover.
-In addition to working as an intern, I also provide services as a freelancer building web pages for private clients.
+In addition to working formally, I also provide services as a freelancer building web pages for private clients.
 I believe adaptability and acceptance of differences as strengths are the keys to success in any professional environment!

 I share with you guys my current portfolio https://sidenia.vercel.app/